p25-dvm/p25-dvm.github.io/docs/conventional-hotspot/conventional-hotspot.md

 ## Conventional Hotspot Setup

 ### Hardware Requirements
-- **Computer:** A Raspberry Pi or similar compute device with power and storage.
+- **Compute:** A Raspberry Pi or similar compute device with power and storage.
 For supported devices see [hardware](https://p25-dvm.github.io/hardware/hardware/).
 - **Modem Hardware:** An MMDVM_HS_HAT_DUPLEX board.
 For supported devices see [hardware](https://p25-dvm.github.io/hardware/hardware/).
   - **Optional:** If you do not wish to use the GPIO headers on a Raspberry Pi or you are using a non-Raspberry Pi compute device, you will need an MMDVM_HS_USB adapter.